parsingphase/parsingphase.github.io/mastodon/index.md

 # How do I create an account?

-There should be a "sign up" button or form somewhere on the server's main page.
+There should be a "sign up" button or form somewhere on the server's main or 'About' page.
 It varies in location depending on the version of the software they're running.

 ## Can I have the same username as I did on Twitter?